 Maine Coons are not very picky eaters, but they enjoy quality food.
 It is important to constantly feed your Maine Coon with a taurine supplement for cats since this helps protects them from sunburn and keeps their color.

 Spinal Muscular Atrophy is a condition that causes cats to have weak or abnormal gaits.
-The main cause of this condition involves degeneration of the spinal muscles, and it’s neither painful nor fatal.
+The leading cause of this condition involves spinal muscle degeneration, which is neither painful nor fatal.
 Cats with Spinal Muscular Atrophy require extra care and attention!

-The test offered to detect SMA can assess whether you have these genes that cause this disorder.
+The test to detect SMA can assess whether you have the genes that cause this disorder.
 The illness causes muscle atrophy and weakness; symptoms appear within 3–4 months after birth.

 Genetic Mutation Polydactylism